Physics

 The Department of Physics maintains a history of successfully training students through two majors: physics and applied physics.
 The curriculum for both majors is organized to provide a strong, research oriented background.
 Because of its fundamental nature, physics is closely intertwined with other sciences and engineering, and physics students pursue a wide variety of directions after graduation.

-The physics major trains students more generally in physics, and graduates often continue to graduate programs in physics, medical physics, applied math, or electrical engineering; to teaching; or to medical school.
-The applied physics major is for students who wish to continue in more applied fields, usually mechanical or civil engineering, materials science, or employment in technology related industry.
+The physics major trains students more generally in physics, and graduates often continue to graduate programs in physics, medical physics, applied math, or mechanical engineering; to teaching; to the data science industry; or to medical school.
+The applied physics major is for students who wish to continue in more applied fields, usually mechanical engineering, materials science, or employment in data science and technology related industry.

 Organizations and Honors